 Do Michigan Dispensaries Need a Provisioning Center License?

-In short, while dispensaries may be able to operate as caregiver centers for the time being, doing so is fraught with risk.
+In short, while dispensaries may be able to operate as caregiver centers, for the time being, doing so is fraught with risk.
 In contrast, the MMFLA provides explicit legal protections from prosecution for provisioning centers with a valid license.
-It is therefore recommended that dispensary owners obtain a MMFLA provisioning center license.
+It is therefore recommended that dispensary owners obtain an MMFLA provisioning center license.

 Need help establishing your business as a Licensed Provisioning Center?
 Schedule a consultation with our MI Cannabis Attorneys at (248) 234-4060!